 Port of Amsterdam serves as a logistics hub, industrial hotspot and service provider to the city.
 We are building a port with increasing value to its customers and local communities.
 This is a joint initiative, carried out under the pay off Port of Partnerships.

 Koen Overtoom studied Economics at the University of Amsterdam.
 He started his career in the port of Amsterdam as Manager Logistics for Unieveem BV.
-After Unieveem, he became General Manager at Ter Haak Warehousing and Logistics.
-There he was responsible for the storage and logistics operations within Ter Haak Group.
+After Unieveem, he became General Manager for Ter Haak Warehousing and Logistics.
+There he was responsible for the warehousing and logistics activities within the Ter Haak Group.

-In the last 15 years, he has worked at Havenbedrijf Amsterdam N.V.
-First as Sales Director Germany and subsequently as Cluster Manager Containers, Breakbulk and Logistics, Managing Director Commercial Division and Chief Operating Officer.
-Since December 2016, he has served as CEO of Port of Amsterdam.
+For the last 15 years he has worked for Port of Amsterdam.
+Successively as Sales Director Germany, Cluster Manager Containers, Breakbulk and Logistics, Commercial Director and Operations Director.
+Since December 2016, he has been CEO at Port of Amsterdam.

-On the basis of his role in the BOZ sea ports organisation, Koen is active as a member of AB NML.
-He is also a member of the Supervisory Board of Port of Zwolle.
-And he has served in the role of Energy Commissioner of the Amsterdam port region since 2018.
+From his participation in the Branche Organisation of Dutch Seaports (BOZ), Koen is an active member of AB NML.
+He is also a member of the Supervisory Board at Port of Zwolle and fulfills the role of Energy Commissioner in the port Amsterdam region since 2018.

 W.J.
 (Willemijn) Maas

 A.M.
 (Anne Marie) Magis

 The port works for Amsterdam